Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Feed registry information: The Project.json file in the project.
 Credentials: The npmrc file in the project.
 - [x] Feed registry information: The npmrc file in the project.
 Credentials: The npmrc file in the user's home folder.

 ### Your company plans to deploy an application to the following endpoints: Ten virtual machines hosted in Azure.
 Ten virtual machines hosted in an on-premises data center environment.
 All the virtual machines have the- Azure Pipelines agent.
 You need to implement a release strategy for deploying the application to the endpoints.
 What should you recommend using to deploy the application to the endpoints?
-To answer, drag the appropriate components to the correct endpoints.
-Each component may be used once, more than once, or not at all.
-You may need to drag the split bar between panes or scroll to view content.
-NOTE: Each correct selection is worth one point.
-Select and Place:

 ![Question 174](images/question174.jpg)